-- DEBs for access specific erosion and sediment control.
-Progressive cover methodologies will be utilised for all access tracks where specific DEBs are not implemented, - Silt fence and super silt fence for linear fill earthworks between CH 0 350.
+- DEBs and silt fences for all access tracks as the specific erosion and sediment control.
+Progressive cover methodologies will also be utilised for access tracks with the final control measures specified within the SCWMPs, - Silt fence and super silt fence for linear fill earthworks between CH 0 350.
 Cut and cover methodologies shall be utilised for these works. - Where practical, clean water diversion channels, bunds and checks to separate clean water from sediment laden water, progressively installed as works proceed.
 Clean water diversions shall discharge into Mangapepeke Stream via permanent or temporary culverts or flumes. - Chemically treated SRPs utilised for treatment of cut and fill earthworks between CH 350 - 3400.
 SRPs will treat discrete Project catchments varying from 2-5 ha, and will be progressively installed as works proceed.
 Where possible, discharge of the SRP directly into Mangapepeke stream will be avoided and a vegetation "polishing" buffer of at least 5m shall be maintained between the stream and pond's discharge point.
 SRP discharge point to land shall be stabilised with rock and/or geotextile to prevent subsequent erosion and scour.